Walks

 WalkID: 5591

-6 Apr (Sun) 2025: GLOWWORM TUNNEL CIRCUIT (EM) Drive to the tunnel carpark and head towards it but turn off up the steep but stunning Pagoda Track for an amazing area of rock formations.
+6 Apr (Sun) 2025: GLOWWORM TUNNEL CIRCUIT (EM) Walk full and shall be done in reverse.
+Drive to the tunnel carpark and head towards it but turn off up the steep but stunning Pagoda Track for an amazing area of rock formations.
 Then stroll down the Old Coach Rd through Penrose Gorge until it crosses the old railway line which we then follow back to the cars via the Glowworm Tunnel.
 Great views into the Wolgan Valley and lots of cliffs.
 About 9km Limit: 15.
 Map: Rock Hill.

 WalkID: 5635